-Over the past 2 years, using the Scanning process, our experienced staff noticed several things about the students they taught:
+Over the last several years, using the Scanning process, our experienced staff noticed several things about the students they taught:

 - they are friendly, social and caring